sidk3/Basic-CSharp/README.md

 Modify and experiment with the code to get a better understanding of each concept.

 ## **Credits**
-Author: Mutyala Siddhartha Koushik
+-Author: Mutyala Siddhartha Koushik.
-Tools Used: C# programming language, Visual Studio
+-Tools Used: C# programming language, Visual Studio